ClaytonTDM/gd-daily-chat-discord/README.md

 ## Installation

 0. Install [Crystal](https://crystal-lang.org/) + [libvips](https://www.libvips.org/) and its development packages for [the icon renderer](https://github.com/oatmealine/gd-icon-renderer-web/)

+   This is only for colored icons, which can be toggled in `index.js`

 1. Clone the repo:

    ```sh